Sphere (venue): Lighting

 Sphere has approximately 150 in-house light fixtures, positioned mostly along the balcony rails and behind the LED screen.

 4D effects

 Sphere contains 4D features, including scent and wind, along with haptic technology in 10,000 of the venue's seats.

 Transportation

 The property includes 304 parking spaces, while additional spaces will be available at the parking garages for the nearby Venetian, Palazzo, and Venetian Expo convention center.
 A 1,000 foot pedestrian bridge connects Sphere to the expo, and there are plans to build a new Las Vegas Monorail station to serve Sphere and the Venetian.
-However, these plans were put on hold in April 2020, due to the financial impact of the coronavirus pandemic.
+However, these plans were put on hold in April 2020, due to the financial impact of COVID-19 restrictions.